Writing this post is painful. I have given you fabulous readers nothing but bad news lately, and I’m about to hand over some more…

 Phone guy looked at my phone, hit buttons, asked me what happened (“It just stopped working”, I said innocently), and then held my ENTIRE LIFE IN A LITTLE BOX up to his co-worker and asked, “Do you know any tricks to get a phone back on after it has the Screen of Death?”

-Second phone guy shook his head and with a grim expression said, “Nah, Dude.
+Second phone guy shook with head and with a grim expression said, “Nah, Dude.
 It’s a goner.”

 My heart stopped.
 THE SCREEN OF DEATH.

 Now here’s the bad news…